node-class-may-2023/ComIT_Node/javascript.md

 console.log(number); // 11
 ```

-* We can add 10 to the current number variable value using the addition assignmet operator `+=`
+* We can add 10 to the current number variable value using the addition assignment operator `+=`
-* Then we can use any of the other assignmet operators
+* Then we can use any of the other assignment operators

 **Example:**
 ```js